michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

 5     5 527105010          60        RL           74    13830   Pave  <NA>       IR1
 6     6 527105030          60        RL           78     9978   Pave  <NA>       IR1
 ```
-79 variables in fact, ranging from how many chimneys to the pool size to the condition of the sales.

 ## 1.3 Exploring relationships